AvinashMohare/AvinashMohare/README.md

 # 💫 About Me:
-🔭 I’m currently working on Machine Learning<br>👯 I’m looking to collaborate on Web development<br>
+👯 I’m looking to collaborate on Web development<br>

 # 💻 Tech Stack: